amunategui/amunategui.github.io/_posts/2014-10-18-blending-models.md

 </ul>
 <BR><BR>

 There are many reasons to ensemble models but it usually comes down to capturing a deeper understanding of high dimensionality data.
-The more complex a data set, the more it will benefit from additional models, just like additional eyes, in order to capture more nuances scattered around high dimensionality data.
+The more complex a data set, the more it benefits from additional models, just like additional eyes, in order to capture more nuances scattered around high dimensionality data.

 **Let’s code!**